snachodog/sql_dump_split/README.md

 ### Contributing
 Contributions to the SQL Dump Splitter are welcome!
 Feel free to fork the repository and submit pull requests.

+### Acknowledgements
+Part of these scripts may have been created using LLMs such as ChatGPT or Google's Bard.